ChryssaNab/Machine_Learning-AUEB/EM-algorithm/README.md

-# Expectation-Maximization algorithm implementation using NumPy
+# Clustering-based Image Segmentation using Expectation-Maximization algorithm
-The aim of this project is to implement EM algorithm from scratch (using NumPy) by maximizing the likelihood function for a mixture of Gaussians of the format below:
+The aim of this project is the implementation of Expectation-Maximization algorithm from scratch in order to maximize the likelihood function for a mixture of Gaussians of the format below:

 <p align="center">